Disney’s California Adventure

 Attractions

 Guardians of the Galaxy – Mission: BREAKOUT!
-(Genie+) – Deep inside his fortress-like collection, the mysterious Taneleer Tivan (aka The Collector) is displaying his newest acquisitions, the Guardians of the Galaxy.
+(LL Multi) – Deep inside his fortress-like collection, the mysterious Taneleer Tivan (aka The Collector) is displaying his newest acquisitions, the Guardians of the Galaxy.
 They are trapped in customized display cases, suspended over a vast abyss.
 Unbeknownst to their unscrupulous captor, the intrepid Rocket has escaped and is enlisting the Collector’s VIP guests for help.
 Guests board a gantry lift, which launches them into a chaotic and hilarious adventure as they join Rocket in an attempt to break his fellow Guardians out of captivity.

 Guardians of the Galaxy – Mission: BREAKOUT!

-WEB SLINGERS: A Spider-Man Adventure (Individual Purchase) – Embark on an action-packed adventure alongside the amazing Spider-Man!
+WEB SLINGERS: A Spider-Man Adventure (LL Multi) – Embark on an action-packed adventure alongside the amazing Spider-Man!
 When Peter Parker’s helpful but otherwise buggy Spider-Bots get stuck in replication mode and escape from a WEB Workshop, Spider-Man must stop the rampaging robots before they wreak total techno-havoc across Avengers Campus.
 Hop aboard a WEB Slinger vehicle and help weave a frenzied web to trap these friendly neighborhood sidekicks in true Spidey style.
 It’s up to you to unleash your inner hero and save the Campus from complete chaos!

 WEB SLINGERS: A Spider-Man Adventure – Ride Vehicles